Pigs in a Blanket & Honey Dijon Dipping Sauce

-When my youngest was little he would beg me to make these easy Pigs in a Blanket.
-He loved them!
-Why is it that kids are crazy about hot dogs?
-It is strange, really!
+When my youngest was little, he would beg me to make these easy Pigs in a Blanket.
+He especially loved the sauce.
+They can be made with standard hot dogs or the little smokies.
+They’re equally good.

 How to Make Easy Pigs in a Blanket

-- I brush the tops with a bit of the honey mustard and then sprinkle poppy and sesame seeds on top.
+- I brush the tops with honey mustard sauce or egg wash (whole egg mixed with a teaspoon of water) and then sprinkle poppy, sesame seeds or everything bagel seasoning on top.

-- If you’d like, you can add a chunk of cheese, before rolling, too.
+- If you’d like, you can add a chunk of cheese before rolling.

-Just place pigs in a blanket on a non stick baking sheet and bake for about 15-18 minutes, until golden brown and inside of dough is done.
+- Just place pigs in a blanket on a nonstick baking sheet and bake for about 15-18 minutes, until golden brown and the inside of the dough is done.

 The sauce could not be easier.
-All you have to do is mix all of the ingredients in a small bowl.
-It’s best if refrigerated for an hour or so.
+All you have to do is mix the ingredients in a small bowl.
+It’s best if it’s refrigerated for an hour or so.

 The History of Pigs in a Blanket

-So if you need a quick appetizer that kids and adults will love, just open the refrigerator.
-You probably have all of the ingredients in there!
+So, open the refrigerator if you need a quick appetizer that kids and adults will love.
+You probably have all of the ingredients in there.

 - Cranberry Meatballs